bright/new-www/content/blog/zk-snarks-in-substrate-part-1.md

 </center>

-will be able to join it!
+**will be able to join it**!
 Alice is one of his friends who knows the result, which is $x=3$.
 Instead of saying it loudly and risking others to claim the vacancy, she is willing to use a zk-SNARKs to prove to Bob that she knows the result without revealing it!

 If we take a closer look at the equation and set it together with what we already knew about the zk-Snarks, we will notice two things: